girlguidinghertfordshire/ggherts/get-involved/vacancies/index.md

 {% include vacancy.html title="Trainers" description=description button-text="Role Description" download="/assets/docs/2022/becoming-a-trainer-application-form.docx" img="/assets/images/2022/10/bat-vacancies.webp" %}

 {% capture description %}
-Working with Lead Advisors at HQ, we are still looking for county volunteers to help give support to leaders in aspects of being fully inclusive.
-Please get in touch if you would like to get involved. <cc@girlguidinghertfordshire.org.uk>
-{% endcapture %}
-{% include vacancy.html title="Inclusion Team" description=description img="/assets/images/2021/09/inclusionteam.png" %}

-{% capture description %}
 Do you enjoy walking, water activities, archery, climbing or something else?
 If you enjoy being outdoors, this could be the perfect team for you to join.
 Contact <cc@girlguidinghertfordshire.org.uk>
 {% endcapture %}
 {% include vacancy.html title="Outdoor Team" description=description img="/assets/images/2021/09/outdoor.png" %}